sstsimulator/sst-macro/docs/manual/manual.md

 ### Section 6.7: Namespace "appN"<a name="sec:appN:Params"></a>

 This is a series of namespaces `app1`, `app2`, and so on for each of the launched applications.
+These should be contained within the `node` namespace.

 | Name (type) | Default | Allowed | Description |